 Israeli Interior Ministry policy directs foreign caretakers to stay in Israel only temporarily and not settle here.
 However, the law sets out conditions which, if met, enable a foreign worker to extend their stay in Israel.
 In this article we summarize the various regulations, explain the process of obtaining the initial visa for a foreign caretaker, and describe the conditions under which the visa can be extended.

-The Israeli lawyers at the law firm of Cohen, Decker, Pex, Brosh specialize in the laws applying to foreign workers and foreign caretakers.
+The Israeli lawyers at our law firm specialize in the laws applying to foreign workers and foreign caretakers.
 We provide our clients with solutions and assistance for such issues as arranging visas for foreign caretakers in Israel, obtaining and extending work and residency permits, transferring workers between patients, and providing legal counseling and assistance for workers and employers in this area.

 What are the types of visas and residency permits under the law?

 The Entrance to Israel Act determines the ways in which foreign citizens can enter and reside in Israel.
 The law and Interior Ministry regulations cover all issues related to entering Israel and residency permits (visas) for foreign citizens in Israel; whether for a tourist visit, studies or volunteering, as well as various types of work visas.
 You can read more about the various categories of visas to Israel on our website.

 Extending a work visa and residency permit for a foreign caretaker